 Breaking down a classroom activity by procedures will make your lesson more effective.
 When activities fail, many times it’s because a classroom routine or process is missing.
 I spent twice as much planning time on HOW to teach than WHAT to teach.

-You need to have several “tricks” to pull out of your back pocket when kids need to have a break, to expend some energy, to divert attention from something else going on in the room (a potential meltdown for ex.), to prepare them for a high-concentration activity, or when you the teacher need to have a mental break yourself.
+You need to have several “tricks” to pull out of your back pocket when kids need to have a brain break, to expend some energy, to divert attention from something else going on in the room (a potential meltdown for ex.), to prepare them for a high-concentration activity, or when you the teacher need to have a mental break yourself.

 And so, the Jumping Game was born!